 I feel like a garden in winter is a special thing.
 Full of the deep, reflective quiet of nature, waiting patiently to come alive again in spring with riots of color and fragrance.
 But if you look, the winter garden still has everything to offer the nature lover.
 (And lets face it, if you weren’t a nature lover, you wouldn’t be here!)
 So if you think that your garden has to go to sleep each winter, then think again.
-There are lots of small evergreen plants that can be used to create thriving winter container gardens, and a few designer tricks using natural materials to help you make it amazing.
+There are lots of small evergreen plants that can be used to create thriving winter planters, and a few designer tricks using natural materials to help you make it amazing.

 Bring some winter wonder to the areas within visual distance of your home interior or entrance for the best impact.
 Learn how to make winter garden planters and remind yourself on those blustery days of the bond we have with nature.
 These easy container recipes, tips and tricks will help you create winter containers that wow, without spending a lot of money or time.